 Setting Permissions for NextCloud and Apache Modules

-Now the data storage is configured we need to set the Linux permissions on the config and app folders so that NextCloud can write settings and download apps.
-We also need to install a few Apache modules if they are not already installed.
+Now that the data storage is configured, we must set the Linux permissions on the config and app folders so NextCloud can write settings and download apps.
+We also need to install a few Apache modules if they have not already been installed.

 cd /var/www/html/nextcloud/